 Mr Adimah, a cacao farmer from Bonkro, explains the intricacies of Ghana's thriving cacao industry during a community-based excursion.
 (Photo: Derek Schuurman)

 The work being conducted by private concerns to help preserve these endangered species is truly inspirational.
 Our exemplary Ghanaian DMC, for example, employs people from resident communities for Ankasa Lodge and Picathartes Guest House.
 Enjoyable and well managed community-based excursions are offered too – guests can learn how to cook (delicious!) traditional food, meet traditional healers and get to grips with the processes of the thriving cacao industry.
 Direct involvement of resident people has yielded a positive result for the Nyamebe Bepo Forest Reserve in particular.
-Nowadays, less trees are being cut down and wildlife is being protected and appreciated.
+Nowadays, far less trees are being felled and wildlife is being protected and appreciated as sensitively managed tourism has created employment and led to the establishment of infrastructure including schools.

 Seek Ghana Animals with Wildlife Tours and Safaris

-During your adventure, you're bound to encounter some of the truly unusual species in Ghana's protected areas.
+During your bespoke Ghana adventure, you're bound to encounter some of the truly unusual species in Ghana's protected areas.

-We currently offer three individual tours here.
+We currently offer three suggested individual tours here.
 Our Ghana Culture, Wildlife & Coast example itinerary introduces you to vibrant culture which makes a visit to the country so compelling.
-Not only will you learn about important historical and cultural aspects from your expert guide, but you'll also see some rare Upper Guinea forest wildlife.
+Not only will you learn about important historical and cultural aspects from your expert guide, but you'll also be able to see some rare Upper Guinea forest wildlife.

 Our Ghana - Birds, Rare Mammals & Butterflies sample individual tour enables you to explore some wonderful sites.
 Take in experiences like the Kakum canopy walk, remote Ankasa Reserve and, finally, enjoy the remarkable community-based Picathartes excursion near Bonkro village.
 In doing so, you make a direct contribution to conservation and responsible tourism.